neosimsim/docker-builder-images/ghc/README.md

 	cabal v2-configure --constraint 'scientific +integer-simple'

-This will write proper constraints to you cabal.project.local.
+This will write proper constraints to your cabal.project.local.
-Source

 ## References
 ### Docker Hub